tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 number = spaces >> Number . read . (:[]) <$> digit
 ```

-We keep things simple for now, make use of our existing `digit` parser, and limit our input to only single digit numbers.
+We keep things simple for now, make use of our existing `digit` parser, and limit our input to only single-digit numbers.
 The expression `Number . read . (:[])` is fmapped over the `Parser Char` returned by `digit`.
 We use the Prelude function `read :: Read a => String -> a` to create the `Int` expected by `Number`.
 Since `read` expects a string, we apply `(:[])` to turn the `Char` into `[Char]`, i.e. a `String`.

 Next, we’ll need a parser for the various operators (`*`,`+` and `-`).
-There’s enough of them that we’ll make it a general purpose `Parser Char` parameterised by the character we expect:
+There’s enough of them that we’ll make it a general-purpose `Parser Char` parameterised by the character we expect:

 ```haskell
 op :: Char -> Parser Char -- parse a single char operator